 The Hobart room ceilings and floors have been replaced and repaired, water heaters replaced, boilers repaired, and the exterior of the house has been painted.
 New exterior lighting has been installed and the walkway to the main entrance has been redone.
 The front foyer has been completely redecorated and the existing first floor bathroom been completely renovated.
 An additional bathroom was also added.

 The mansion grounds have never looked better.
 A long-range tree removal, pruning and care plan was put in place along with flower and shrubbery plantings to enhance the curb-appeal of the mansion.
 One of New Jersey’s champion big trees is residing just outside the pool area.
 The 7’5 circumference tree, known as Diospyros Virginiana (a Persimmon), has a dark brown, very strong wood most commonly used in the manufacture of golf clubs.

 A professional pool management company that has been hired to oversee operation and maintenance has been very well received by the membership.

 Volunteerism continues to flourish!
-The 2003 Gala was the most significant fundraising event ever held at the Club, thanks to the tireless efforts of several members.
-A few months later, more than 50 members (including some whole families!) gathered to work on the landscaping.
+The annual Gala provides the most significant fundraising event held at the Club, thanks to the tireless efforts of several members.

 The Colles Mansion is slowly but surely being restored to its original splendor, and continues to be a source of pride to its members and the community.
 The dreams of the founding members have come true – the Club does foster recreation and provides a place for social pleasure for members, their families and their guests; the Kellogg property is being preserved; and the historic neighborhood is flourishing.